 - 1/4 cup Baileys with Caramel flavor liqueur

 - Chocolate shavings for garnish

 Preheat oven to 350°F. Line a 12 count muffin pan with muffin papers.

 Using a food processor, grind cookies into a crumb consistency.
 Add melted butter and process until the mixture resembles wet sand.
 Spoon 1 heaping tablespoon of mixture into the bottom of each cup and press evenly.
 (I used the end of my ice cream scoop)

 Bake for 5 minutes.
-Allow to cool completely.
+Allow cheesecakes to cool completely.

 Using an electric mixer, blend cream cheese and sugar together for 3 minutes on medium.
 Add salt and eggs, one at a time, mixing between each addition.
 Add Baileys and mix until blended.

 Spoon filling on top of chocolate crumb crusts.
-Bake for 15 minutes or until cheesecakes still wiggle slightly.
+Bake for 15 minutes or until cheesecakes still wiggles slightly.

 Allow cheesecakes to cool to room temperature and then garnish with chocolate shavings.

 Refrigerate at least 2 hours.
 Cover with plastic wrap if not serving right away.